terresolide/iaga/README.md

 composer update
 ```
 ### Without composer
-Download the source [iaga.zip](https://github.com/terresolide/iaga/archive/master.zip) and add it to library package.
+Download the source [iaga.zip](https://github.com/terresolide/iaga/archive/master.zip) and unzip and add it to library.

 ## Examples
 ### Export a iaga file to json (data and metadata)